How to Take the Ferry from Korea to Japan

 Also, when arriving at Hakata Port be prepared for the likelihood of a tedious bag search and questioning session; they’ve searched me almost every single time, very thoroughly on a couple of occasions including swabs for ‘drug check’ (though they don’t actually appear to run those swabs through any machine, so I’m not convinced they’re genuine).

-The fuel surcharge changes frequently; rate given above is correct as of late 2018.
+The fuel surcharge changes frequently; rate given above is correct as of early 2020.

 Have you travelled between Japan and Korea by ferry?
 Any updates or changes future overlanders should be aware of?
 Do you have any questions?
 Leave a comment below and I’ll get back to you.